-How much does the Master of Public Administration degree program cost?
+How much does the online Master of Public Administration Degree cost?

 The courses for this graduate program are eight-week sessions.
 There are 2 sessions in a semester.
 To be considered a full-time graduate student, a student must take 6 credit hours per semester.
 The student must take 1 course (3 credit hours) the first eight-week session and 1 course (3 credit hours) the second eight-week session.
 Semesters for this Master of Public Administration online program are offered Spring, Summer, and Fall.

 What jobs can you pursue with a Master of Public Administration degree?

 Leaders in public service agencies, policy manager, budget analyst, director of economic development, director of public affairs, human resource manager and executives to private and non-profit organizations.